xpipe-io/modulefs/README.md

 The ModuleFS library provides a simple file system implementation to access the contents of Java modules in a unified way.
 It also comes with a variety of neat features that will make working with modules more enjoyable for you.
 You can get the library through [maven central](https://search.maven.org/artifact/io.xpipe/modulefs).
+Note that at least Java 17 is required as it is the first LTS release that includes all necessary bug fixes for the internal module file systems.

 ## Motivation